otrv4/otrv4/otrv4.md

 This is the second message of the DAKE.
 Alice sends it to Bob to commit to a choice of her ECDH ephemeral key and her DH ephemeral key, and acknowledgment of Bob's ECDH ephemeral key and DH ephemeral key.
-This acknowledgement includes a validation that Bob's ECDH key is on the curve Ed448 and his DH key is in the correct group.
+This acknowledgment includes a validation that Bob's ECDH key is on the curve Ed448 and his DH key is in the correct group.